The BRIT Awards Winning Weekend terms and conditions

 Prize:

-23. There will be five winning entrants in total across the Promotion period.
+23. There will be seventeen winning entrants in total across the Promotion period.

 24. Each winning entrant will receive a pair of tickets to The BRIT Awards (the ‘Event’) at the Co-op Live in Manchester on Saturday 28th February 2026.